open-sauced/maintainer-intro-course/communication-and-collaboration.md

 > - It might be a good idea to take time to fully understand the issue before starting work on a PR, as this solution is different from what we asked in the issue.
 If you need help or clarification, don't hesitate to reach out.
 > - Another thing that could be helpful is running and testing the code locally before submitting a PR.
 This way, you'll be able to ensure that the code runs as it should.
 It can save you time from going back and forth on revisions.
 >
 > I hope you find this feedback helpful.
-If there's anything I can do to support you, please let me know.
+If there's anything I can do to support you, please let me know."